The Other Normals

 Is it any good?

-THE OTHER NORMALS finds new ways to use familiar coming-of-age and epic fantasy elements to create an engaging, enjoyable, and often wise adventure about growing up, fitting in, and learning to deal with adversity.
+The author finds new ways to use familiar coming-of-age and epic fantasy elements to create an engaging, enjoyable, and often wise adventure about growing up, fitting in, and dealing with adversity.
 Perry Eckert's narrative voice is quirky and funny, and his adventures in both realities are well realized, suspenseful, and well observed.

 Families can talk about...